fly-lang/fly/llvm/docs/CMake.rst

   with the target *UnitTests*.

 **LLVM_INCLUDE_TESTS**:BOOL
-  Generate build targets for the LLVM unit tests.
+  GenStmt build targets for the LLVM unit tests.
 Defaults to ON.
 You can use this option to disable the generation of build targets for the LLVM unit tests.